johnbayko/hicp/docs/hicp.rst

       A: The user agent is free to remove any 0 length attributes and join adjacent attributes that are the same value, even those at the end of the content, so don't count on it.
-Either use "server" events mode to update the content and attributes at the same time, or wait for a "changed" event and set the attributes then.
+      Wait for a "changed" event and set the attributes then.

     The application should send all attributes which it supports, even if none of them are applied to the content, in order to allow the